 Return to Title IV Calculation

-The Business Office will perform the Return to Title IV (R2T4) calculation.
-The unearned portion of the student’s Title IV funds will be returned to the federal program from which it was received.
+The Financial Aid Office will perform the Return to Title IV (R2T4) calculation.
+The unearned portion of the student’s Title IV funds will be re- turned to the federal program from which it was received.
 The Financial Aid Office will post a message in the OneACCS student portal letting the student know that an R2T4 calculation has been performed and directing the student to pay the balance owed to the College.

-Bishop State Community College’s Veterans Services are under the direction of the Manager of Financial Aid.
-The services include assistance in communicating with the Veterans Administration on behalf of students who receive VA benefits special problems and in assisting veterans with procedures and certification.
+Bishop State Community College’s Veterans Services are under the direction of the Manager of Financial Aid and Veteran Affairs.
+The services include assistance in communicating with the Veterans Administration on behalf of students who receive VA benefits, assisting with special problems, procedures and certification.

 Enrollment at Bishop State does not necessarily assure eligibility for veteran’s educational benefits.
 In order to be certified by Bishop State, the veteran must meet the following requirements:

-Must contact the VA counselor at Bishop State located in the financial aid office to start the certification process.
+- Must contact the VA Certifying Official located in the financial aid office to start the certification process.

 A veteran or eligible person who remains in a class for a period greater than three weeks and drops out must be assigned a grade.
 This grade must be considered in computing the grade point average for both the subsequent semester and the overall cumulative grade point average.
 If the Drop/Add period allowed at an institution is less than the three-week period referenced, the lesser period will be used in applying the policy.

 A veteran or eligible person may not be certified for a course for which regular college credit is not awarded.
 This includes audit credit, non-credit, and continuing education units.